PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 * Measurement of accuracy requires a model which accepts two inputs: data and labels.
 * Different sampling batch size data may cause slight difference on INT8 top accuracy.
 * CAPI performance data is better than python API performance data because of the python overhead.
 Especially for the small computational model, python overhead will be more obvious.
-* The results could be achieved on avx512 or higher standard machines

 <!-- ## 3.
 Commands to reproduce the above accuracy and performance benchmark -->